Complex magnetic phase diagram with a small phase pocket in a three-dimensional frustrated magnet CuInCr$_{4}$S$_{8}$: Experimental methods

 \section{Experimental methods}

-The magnetic ordering temperatures of CuInCr$_{4}$S$_{8}$ reported so far range from 26~K to 35~K \cite{2021_Gao, 1970_Pin, 1980_Plu, 2016_Ami}.
-Our previous polycrystalline samples (Sample \#2) exhibit a magnetic phase transition at $T_{\rm N} \approx 32$~K \cite{2018_Oka}, which is slightly different from any values reported by other groups.
-We prepared new polycrystalline batches (Sample \#1) by the solid state reaction as in Ref.~\cite{2018_Oka}, and found a higher transition temperature as $T_{\rm N} \approx 35$~K [Figs.~\ref{Fig2}(a) and \ref{Fig2}(b)], in accordance with that reported in Refs.~\cite{2021_Gao, 1980_Plu}.
+The magnetic ordering temperatures of CuInCr$_{4}$S$_{8}$ reported so far range from 26 to 35~K \cite{2021_Gao, 1970_Pin, 1980_Plu, 2016_Ami}.
+Our previous polycrystalline samples (Sample no.~2) exhibit a magnetic phase transition at $T_{\rm N} \approx 32$~K \cite{2018_Oka}, which is slightly different from any values reported by other groups.
+We prepared new polycrystalline batches (Sample no.~1) with the solid state reaction as in Ref.~\cite{2018_Oka}, and found a higher transition temperature as $T_{\rm N} \approx 35$~K [Figs.~\ref{Fig2}(a) and \ref{Fig2}(b)], in accordance with that reported in Refs.~\cite{2021_Gao, 1980_Plu}.

-To compare the sample quality between Samples \#1 and \#2, powder X-ray diffraction (XRD) patterns were obtained using a commercial X-ray diffractometer (SmartLab, Rigaku), confirming the cubic $F{\overline 4}3m$ structure with no detectable impurity for both the samples.
-Since no obvious difference was observed in their XRD patterns, it was impossible to evaluate which sample contains less crystallographic disorder and/or defects in the nonmagnetic Cu$^{+}$ and In$^{3+}$ sites and the ligand S$^{2-}$ sites.
-A series of high-field experiments revealed that field-induced phase transitions are much sharper in Sample \#1 than in Sample \#2, suggesting that Sample \#1 is of higher quality, i.e., the Cr-based pyrochlore network may be better breathing.\ The results for Sample \#1 are shown in the main text, while those for Sample \#2 are shown in Supplemental Material \cite{Supple}.
+To compare the sample quality between Samples no.~1 and no.~2, powder x-ray diffraction (XRD) patterns were obtained using synchrotron x-ray at BL-8A at Photon Factory.
+The Rietveld analyses confirm the cubic $F{\overline 4}3m$ structure with negligible crystallographic disorder and/or defects in the nonmagnetic Cu$^{+}$ and In$^{3+}$ sites and the ligand S$^{2-}$ sites for both samples, while some differences in the crystallographic parameters are found between them (Appendix~\ref{SecA}).
+Furthermore, a series of high-field experiments revealed that field-induced phase transitions are much sharper in Sample no.~1 than in Sample no.~2, suggesting that Sample no.~1 is of higher quality, i.e., the Cr-based pyrochlore network may be better breathing.\ The results for Sample no.~1 are shown in the main text, while those for Sample no.~2 are shown in Appendixes~\ref{SecB} and \ref{SecC}.